 We measured HDR peak brightness at an impressive 850 nits (cd/m2) using a 5% measurement window.
 This is more indicative of its performance with real-world HDR highlights such as headlights, fireworks and such like.
 Expanding the measurement window to a 10% patch saw a significant drop in HDR peak brightness.

-Philips 48OLED935 sound – Philips gets Dolby Atmos right on this second-gen cinema set
+Philips 48OLED935 sound quality – Philips gets Dolby Atmos right on this second-gen cinema set

 The Dolby Atmos sound system on the 935 is several cuts above the televisual average.
 It works with Dolby Atmos compatible apps such as Netflix and Prime Video, as well as audio poured into one of the aforementioned HDMIs.